Marc MacSharry

-Marc MacSharry (born 12 July 1973) is an independent, formerly Fianna Fáil, politician who is a Teachta Dála (TD) for Sligo–Leitrim since 2016.
+Marc MacSharry (born 12 July 1973) is an Irish former politician who served as a Teachta Dála (TD) for Sligo–Leitrim from 2016 to 2024.
 From 2002 to 2016, he was a Fianna Fáil Senator on the Industrial and Commercial Panel.
 He resigned from Fianna Fáil's parliamentary party in September 2021, alleging double standards.
 He resigned his Fianna Fáil membership in November 2022, amid claims he had bullied colleagues.

 Early life

 MacSharry was born in Dublin in 1973 to Ray MacSharry, the former Tánaiste and European Commissioner, and his wife Elaine Neilan (died 2008).
 He was educated in Sligo and at Castleknock College, Dublin and is currently an M.Phil. research masters candidate at the University of Ulster.

 Prior and in parallel to his political career, MacSharry worked in the financial services sector with Irish Permanent Building Society and Irish Permanent Finance (now Irish Life and Permanent) between 1992 and 1995, and as a chief executive officer of Sligo Chamber of Commerce & Industry between 2000 and 2005.
 He marketed and exported meat products throughout the world with Celtic Foods Ltd from 1995 to 2000 and provided consultancy to other meat export firms from 2000 to 2002.
 He ran his own estate agency and property solutions provider from 2006 to 2017.